yongchingyan/redux-typescript/README.md

-This technical assignment was implemented in one week.
+This technical assessment was implemented in one week.

 The goal is to create a responsive site without the usage of a design framework library like Bootstrap.